Compulsory sterilization: Czechoslovakia and the Czech Republic

-Czechoslovakia carried out a policy to sterilize Romani women, starting in 1973 continuing through the Velvet Revolution of 1989.
-In some cases, the sterilization was in exchange for social welfare benefits, and the people who were affected were given written agreements which described what was to be done to them, but which they were unable to read due to their illiteracy.
+Czechoslovakia carried out a policy to sterilize Romani women, starting in 1973 and continuing through the Velvet Revolution of 1989.
+In some cases, the sterilization was in exchange for social welfare benefits, and the people who were affected were given written agreements that described what was to be done to them but which they were unable to read due to their illiteracy.
 The dissidents of the Charter 77 movement denounced these practices in 1977–78 as a genocide.
-A 2005 report by the Czech government's independent ombudsman, Otakar Motejl, identified dozens of cases of coercive sterilization between 1979 and 2001, and called for criminal investigations and possible prosecution against several healthcare workers and administrators.
+A 2005 report by the Czech government's independent ombudsman, Otakar Motejl, identified dozens of cases of coercive sterilization between 1979 and 2001 and called for criminal investigations and possible prosecution against several healthcare workers and administrators.

-Beginning 2012 undergoing sterilization is a requirement for change of name and/or gender markers on official documents for all transgender people in Czechia.
-In May 2024 the constitutional court found the laws requiring sterilization to be in violation of EU human rights laws.
-The court established a deadline of June 2025 where the current government is to draft replacement laws.
+Beginning in 2012, undergoing sterilization is a requirement for a change of name and/or gender markers on official documents for all transgender people in Czechia.
+In May 2024, the constitutional court found the laws requiring sterilization to violate EU human rights laws.
+The court set June 2025 as the deadline for the current government to draft replacement laws.

 Colombia

-The time period of 1964–1970 started Colombia's population policy development, including the foundation of PROFAMILIA and through the Ministry of Health the family planning program promoted the use of IUDs, the Pill, and sterilization as the main avenues for contraception.
-By 2005, Colombia had one of the world's highest contraceptive usage rates at 76.9%, with female sterilization being the highest percentage of use at just over 30% (second highest is the IUD at around 12% and the pill around 10%) (Measham and Lopez-Escobar 2007).
-In Colombia during the 1980s, sterilization was the second most popular choice of pregnancy prevention (after the Pill), and public healthcare organizations and funders (USAID, AVSC, IPPF) supported sterilization as a way to decrease abortions rates.
-While not directly forced into sterilization, women of lower socio-economic standing had significantly less options to afford family planning care as sterilizations were subsidized.
+The period 1964–1970 started Colombia's population policy development, including the founding of PROFAMILIA.
+Through the Ministry of Health, the family planning program promoted the use of IUDs, the Pill, and sterilization as the main avenues for contraception.
+By 2005, Colombia had one of the world's highest contraceptive usage rates at 76.9%, with female sterilization being the highest percentage of use at just over 30% (the second highest is the IUD at around 12% and the pill around 10%) (Measham and Lopez-Escobar 2007).
+In Colombia during the 1980s, sterilization was the second most popular choice of pregnancy prevention (after the Pill), and public healthcare organizations and funders (USAID, AVSC, IPPF) supported sterilization as a way to decrease abortion rates.
+While not directly forced into sterilization, women of lower socio-economic standing had significantly fewer options to afford family planning care, as sterilizations were subsidized.

 Denmark

 11,000 people were sterilized in Denmark from 1929 to 1967, about half of them against their will.
 The forced sterilization program was "[mainly] directed at people who were mentally handicapped" because of the popularity of eugenics at the time in Denmark.
 During the 1960s and 1970s, thousands of Greenlandic Inuit women and girls had IUDs placed without their consent.
 The birth rate in Greenland was reduced by around 50%.
 In 2022, Denmark and Greenland agreed to hold a two-year investigation into the program, known as the spiral case.

-Until 11 June 2014, sterilization was requisite for legal sex change in Denmark.
+Until 11 June 2014, sterilization was required for legal sex change in Denmark.